saphena/oldvr/README.md

 # OLD VOICE RECORDINGS

-This provides standalone access to a static collection of voice recordings from the now defunct BT voice recorder currently in Runcton.
+This provides standalone access to a static collection of voice recordings from the now defunct BT voice recorder originally in Runcton.

 I am my own web server accessing my own SQLite database and voice recordings stored in MP3 format on disk.
 Recordings themselves are separate files in \[a single\] disk folder but they're indexed